Chapter 4 Mock the Binance API

 {:ok, convert_order_to_order_response(fake_order)}

-topic for the symbol from the order and add the order to the correct order book:
+(if it hasn’t already) and then add the incoming order to the correct order book

 # /apps/binance_mock/lib/binance_mock.ex